Breadcrumb

 About Merritt Polk

-Merritt Polk received a Bachelor of Arts in Biology from the University of California, Santa Cruz in 1984.
-She received her Doctor of Philosophy degree in Human Ecology from the University of Gothenburg in 1998.
-From 2000 to 2002 she attended the Inter University Consortium for Political and Social Research (ICPSR), Summer Program in Quantitative Methods at the University of Michigan where she studied quantitative methods including regression and structural equation modeling (LISREL).
-She became a tenured University Lecturer in Human Ecology at the School of Global Studies in 2002, and was promoted to Associate Professor in Human Ecology at the School of Global Studies in 2010.
+Merritt Polk received her Bachelor of Arts degree in Biology from the University of California, Santa Cruz in 1984.
+She received her Doctor of Philosophy in Human Ecology from the University of Gothenburg in 1998.
+She holds a senior lecturer position in Human Ecology and was promoted to Associate Professor in 2010, and then, in 2015, to Professor in Human Ecology.
+Between 2013–2022, she was head of the Department of Global Studies, at the Faculty of Social Sciences, GU.